lrothack/dev-ops/README.md

 Notes:

 - The build process in the first stage as well as the runtime environment in the second stage are independent from your local development environment.
-- Reporting analysis results to SonarQube in the first stage is disabled by default and can be enabled with make argument `DOCKERSONAR=True`
+- Reporting analysis results to SonarQube in the first stage is disabled by default and can be enabled with make argument `DOCKERSONAR=True`.

 Prerequisites: